Understanding Hypnotherapy

 Again, hypnosis is a natural state we all slip into several times a day—like when you’re daydreaming or completely absorbed in something.
 During hypnotherapy, you stay fully aware and in control.
 You can come out of hypnosis anytime you want—though many people don’t want to come out at the end because it just feels so good!

 Clients often describe hypnotherapy as deeply relaxing and safe.
-One client noted:
+One client put it this way:

 “The hypnosis sessions were incredibly relaxing; Makiko’s voice created such a safe space that I could completely let go and trust the process.”